cfpb/clouseau/README.md

 nosetests
 ```

 ## Getting involved

 If you're interested in using Clouseau to scan your source code and commit messages for undesirable content,
 please get involved.

+Clouseau is currently in an early stage of development and not recommended for production use.

+- [x] Proof of concept
+- [ ] Multiple output formats
+- [ ] Works on reasonably sized repos (concurrency)
+- [ ] Stores previous runs

+The intent is that this can be run against any repo and it will search the index for
+file blobs containing the patterns defined in a ```patterns.txt``` file or a regular expression
+specified on the command line.

 We welcome feature requests, bug reports, and code / documentation improvements.
 We also welcome stories of how you're using Clouseau.